What is a Credit Card?

 It's important to compare the features, benefits, fees, and interest rates of different credit cards before choosing the one that best suits your needs and financial situation.
 Additionally, eligibility criteria, such as income requirements, may vary for different types of credit cards.

-How to apply for a credit card?
+How to Apply for a Credit Card?

 To apply for a credit card, you can follow these general steps: